 Diamagnetic compounds include bone minerals and dystrophic calcifications 1.

-Following acquisition post processing takes place which includes application of a phase map to accentuate the directly observed signal loss 2.
+Following the acquisition, post processing takes place which includes the application of a phase map to accentuate the directly observed signal loss 2.

 Typically the images presented are: